We’ve put together seven simple reasons why you need an AED, but the first one says it all…

 Not limited to older people, sudden cardiac arrest can strike men, women, and children of any age.
 It can happen anywhere at anytime.
 The only definitive treatment is defibrillation.

 In Australia the average time it takes for an ambulance to arrive is 8-12 minutes.
-It’s a scary statistic, but for every minute without CPR and defibrillation, the chance of survival drops by 10%.
-Use of an AED buys time until emergency services arrive.
+That’s a long time to wait when the chance of survival drops by 10% every minute that goes by without CPR and defibrillation.

 You’re more likely to use it than your fire extinguisher